Instagram Tips & Strategies

 4. Begin Right in the Middle of the Action

-Don’t waste time with a slow intro or setting the scene.
+Skip slow intros or scene-setting.
 Drop the viewer directly into the most interesting part of your story or process.
-They'll piece together the context as they go, keeping them engaged.
-This works exceptionally well for travel, action, sports, or unique day-in-the-life content.
+They’ll piece together the context as they watch, keeping them engaged.
+This approach works especially well for travel, action, sports, or unique day-in-the-life content.

 Content Strategy: Make Reels People Want to Share and Save

-Viral content typically falls into one of three categories: it’s either highly useful, highly relatable, or highly satisfying/aspirational.
-Your goal should be to lean into one of these pillars with every Reel you create.
+Viral content generally falls into one of three categories: it’s either highly useful, highly relatable, or highly satisfying/aspirational.
+Your goal should be to focus on one of these pillars with each Reel you create.

 Category #1: Useful Content (Optimized for Saves)

-When you teach someone something valuable, they save it for later.
-Instructional and educational content performs incredibly well because it provides immediate utility.
+Teaching someone something valuable encourages them to save your Reel for later.
+Instructional and educational content performs exceptionally well because it provides immediate utility.

 • How-To's and Tutorials: Quick recipes, software tips, folding hacks, makeup tutorials, editing tricks.
-Keep them quick, clear, and easy to follow.
+Keep them concise, clear, and easy to follow.

 • Lists and Recommendations: "5 books that changed my life," "3 coffee shops in NYC you have to try," "My favorite WFH tech under $50."